Inter-node superconductivity in strained Weyl semimetals: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sec:Model}, we introduce a simple Weyl semimetal model with a broken TR symmetry and discuss how an external pseudomagnetic field couples to quasiparticles.
-We also define the Bogolyubov--de Gennes (BdG) Hamiltonian and give its explicit form in the case of superconductivity with the inter-node pairing.
+In Sec.~\ref{sec:Model}, we introduce a simple model of a Weyl semimetal with a broken TR symmetry and discuss how an external pseudomagnetic field couples to quasiparticles.
+We also define the Bogolyubov--de Gennes (BdG) Hamiltonian and give its explicit form in the case of inter-node pairing.
 In Sec.~\ref{sec:Eilenberger-Derivation}, we present the quasiclassical Eilenberger equation up to the second order in the spatial derivatives and pseudomagnetic fields.
-The Eilenberger equation is solved, and the corresponding superconducting gaps and currents are discussed in Sec.~\ref{sec:Eilenberger-Eqs-sol}.
+By using the iterative solutions of the Eilenberger equation, the superconducting gaps and currents are obtained and discussed in Sec.~\ref{sec:Eilenberger-Eqs-sol}.
 The summary of the main results is given in Sec.~\ref{sec:Summary}.
-Technical details related to the derivation of the Eilenberger equation are presented in Appendix~\ref{sec:App-expansion}.
+Technical details related to the derivation of the Eilenberger equation and its iterative solution are presented in Appendices~\ref{sec:App-expansion} and \ref{sec:Eilenberger-sol-inter}, respectively.
 Throughout the paper, we use the units with $\hbar=c=k_{\rm B}=1$.